pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 - **Consensus** is a component of a validator.
 - The consensus component is responsible for coordination and agreement amongst all validators on the block of transactions to be executed, their order, and the execution results.
-- The Aptos blockchain is formed with these agreed-upon transactions and their corresponding execution results.
+- The Pont blockchain is formed with these agreed-upon transactions and their corresponding execution results.

 ## Consensus Protocol